sydney city guide

 Photo anticopyright RJ Sullivan

-The Nanny State never ceases to surprise me with its capacity for nonsense.
+The Nanny State never ceases to amaze me with its capacity for insularity and nonsense.
 Nonetheless if you are interested, here is how you can reach the hospital: turn right on to Fishery Point Road just north of the town.
 On the way to Morisset Park you will pass Station Street (leading to Bonnells Bay) and Fishery Point Road, which passes the Bay Hotel on its way to Mirrabooka and Sunshine.
 (Yes, they have a suburb up here called Sunshine!)
 Fishery Point Road presently morphs into Morisset Park Road, and climbs a ridge.
 After a short distance, you will see a hospital sign on your right leading you to Silky Oaks Drive.

 COORANGBONG | 33 ° 08' 151 ° 45' E